lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 both headers and target values of the request and the responses.
 SCHC Rules description use the direction information to optmize the compression by reducing the number of Rules needed to compress traffic.
-CoAP compression follows the {{rfc 8724}} scheme and as for other protocols, if no valid Rule was found, then the packet MUST be sent uncompressed using the RuleID dedicated to this purpose and the Compression Residue is the complete header of the packet.
+CoAP compression follows the {{rfc8724}} scheme and as for other protocols, if no valid Rule was found, then the packet MUST be sent uncompressed using the RuleID dedicated to this purpose and the Compression Residue is the complete header of the packet.
 See section 6 of {{rfc8724}}.